NCBI-Hackathons/Resources_for_Designing_Hackathons/Daily_Schedule_Hackathon_Generic.md

 ** Daily Schedule for an "Anabolic" Hackathon!**
 National Library of Medicine, NIH Campus
 If you tweet, please use #NCBIhackathon
 Please edit our manuscript!

-**Please note that this is a dynamic document, and therefore subject to change at the discretion of the instructors.  **

-*Italicized text: Optional Items*
+**Please note that this is a dynamic document, and therefore subject to change at the discretion of the instructors.  ** *Italicized text: Optional Items*
 ## Example topics (from the August 2015 NCBI-NLM Genomics Hackathon)
 **RNAseq**
    1. Homogenous mapping of all human RNAseq reads

-2. Comparison tool for human RNAseq reads
+   2. Comparison tool for human RNAseq reads **Variation**

-**Variation**

    1. Multiple myeloma clustering team
       1a. dbGaP usability script subteam
    2. The variant interpreter super team! (formerly the variant scanning and push button .vcf team).
       + Github repos have been combined.
-Google groups will be (probably today)

-2a.
-The cell type classification subteam (which will work with homogenous mapping)

-**Democratization of Bioinformatics**
+Google groups will be (probably today) 2a.
+The cell type classification subteam (which will work with homogenous mapping) **Democratization of Bioinformatics**
    1. The Educational Experience Team
       1a.
 The Vm library subteam
    2. The SEQR team
 Six things for writers
    1. (1) Introductory Paragraph
    2. (2) Methods Paragraphs
    3. (2) Results Paragraphs
    4. (1) Discussion Paragraph

-#NCBIhackathon
+#Specific Daily Schedule
 Day 1,  XXX -- Location

 9:00-9:30: Introductions, Administrative Announcements and **_Building Functional Software_**